Alan Just's gallery and portfolio.

 Art objects and performances often stem from a place of self-expression.
 And the desired response from its audience is to accept this expression, to feel that sense of shared human experience, that “we are all in this together.”
 Whether it’s the infectious energy of Beyoncé or the profound depth of Michelangelo, Art can be a source of shared feelings and significance.

 But let’s consider the difference between Art and Design.
 With Art there is no structural consequence for failing other than receiving withering opinions and a lack of sales.
 Design, however, is a different story.
-A Design failure can lead to collapsing bridges or a business strategy that sinks, directly affecting people’s lives and well-being.
-And that, my friend, is a whole different kind of consequence.
+A Design failure can lead to collapsing bridges or a business strategy that misses, directly affecting people’s lives and well-being.